Laplacians in Various Dimensions and the Swampland: Summary and Discussion

 As a closing remark, one could try to speculate as to why such an eigenvalue equation should hold, in the first place.
 Taken at face value, one is reminded of a steady-state heat equation, which could encode asymptotically non-trivial information about the entropy of towers of sates becoming light \cite{Cribiori:2023ffn,Herraez:2024kux}.
-This is suggestive, as in four dimensions the $\cR^2$-coefficient coincides with the entropy of species-sized (i.e., `small' in the sense of \cite{Sen:1994eb,Sen:1995in,Hamada:2021yxy}) black holes.
-From the worldsheet perspective instead, the maximal supergravity equation for the Wilson coefficient in $d\le9$ can be associated with the remarkable analogous differential equation satisfied by the partition function of Narain CFTs \cite{Obers_2000, Maloney:2020nni,benjamin2021harmonic}.
-This corroborates the fact that the equation should be closely related with the counting of states and their entropy.
-As another possible interesting link with Swampland conjectures, notice that the form of the equations that we find resembles fixed points of the geometric flow discussed e.g., in \cite{Kehagias:2019akr, DeBiasio:2023hzo} and more recently in \cite{Demulder:2024glx}, which aim to generalize the Distance Conjecture beyond exact moduli spaces.
-Lastly, the differential equations we obtained can be of use in defining an appropriate measure of complexity of the species scale function in the sense of \cite{Grimm:2024elq}.
+This is very suggestive, as in four dimensions the $\cR^2$-coefficient coincides with the entropy of species-sized (i.e., `small' in the sense of \cite{Sen:1994eb,Sen:1995in,Hamada:2021yxy}) black holes.
+From the worldsheet perspective instead, the maximal supergravity constraint for the Wilson coefficient in $d\le9$ can be associated with the remarkable analogous differential equation satisfied by the partition function of Narain CFTs \cite{Obers_2000, Maloney:2020nni,benjamin2021harmonic}.
+Moreover, as argued in \cite{Aoufia:2024awo}, the equation remains true asymptotically in moduli space, regardless of the amount of supersymmetry or the nature of the internal CFT.
+This corroborates the fact that the latter should be closely related with the counting of states and their entropy.
+As another possible interesting link with Swampland conjectures, notice that the form of the equations that we found resembles fixed points of the geometric flow discussed e.g., in \cite{Kehagias:2019akr, DeBiasio:2023hzo} and more recently in \cite{Demulder:2024glx}, which aim to generalize the Distance Conjecture beyond exact moduli spaces.
+Lastly, the differential equations we obtained can be of practical use in defining an appropriate measure of complexity of the species scale function in the sense of \cite{Grimm:2024elq}.
 From the perspective of the effective theory, this aligns with the Tameness Conjecture of \cite{Grimm:2021vpn}, as these higher-derivative corrections should be more appropriately defined as tame functions.